charlieschwabacher/gestalt/docs/database-interfaces.md

 `resolveNode` is a GraphQL resolve function for the node interface - it takes the arguments `(obj, args, context, info)`, where args contains `{id}`.
-It should query return the node object by ID.
+It should query and return the node object by ID.

 `prepareContext` runs once at the beginning of each query and allows you to add a database interface to the query context, or to do other work that should run